Christian Architecture Colleges: How to Choose

 Bachelor's Degree Programs in Architecture

-Although some schools offer an associate's degree program in pre-architecture, the vast majority of undergraduate students in architecture programs earn bachelor's degrees, such as a Bachelor of Science in Architecture, a Pre-Architecture Bachelor of Arts in Engineering or a Bachelor of Arts in Studio Art with a minor in architecture.
-Graduates of bachelor's degree programs in architecture usually continue on to graduate programs, but those who do not are prepared to pursue careers in art, design or engineering.
-Many Christian colleges promote a liberal arts education, which results in undergraduate architecture programs that are less strictly technical and mathematical, incorporating more history and theory.
-Courses in these programs cover subjects such as:
+Although some schools offer an associate's degree program in pre-architecture, bachelor's degrees are more common, such as a Bachelor of Science in Architecture, a Pre-Architecture Bachelor of Arts in Engineering or a Bachelor of Arts in Studio Art with a minor in architecture.
+Graduates usually continue to graduate programs, but those who do not are prepared to pursue careers in art, design or engineering.
+Many Christian colleges promote a liberal arts education, which results in undergraduate architecture programs that are less technical and mathematical while incorporating more history and theory.
+Courses cover:

 - Art history

 - Environmental issues

 - Graphic design

 Students pursuing a career in architecture typically earn a graduate degree, such as a Professional Master of Architecture.
 Master's programs in architecture take between two and three years to complete depending on a student's undergraduate preparation.
 They often have an internship or off-campus program in the curriculum and include advanced courses like:

 - Digital media